-The University of Manchester have developed a new series of small molecule compounds, specifically designed to stimulate eNAMPT dimerization
+The University of Manchester has developed a new series of small molecule compounds, specifically designed to inhibit the pro-inflammatory activity of eNAMPT

 One of the key compounds in a number of cellular process is Nicotinamide Adenine Dinucleotide (NAD), of which Intracellular NAMPT (iNAMPT) plays a key role in maintaining the levels of.
 NAMPT inhibitors have been known for some time, and many researchers have attempted to use these limiters to inhibit the growth of tumours.
 However, the high toxicity of these inhibitors has limited their clinical use to cancer applications, despite the fact they could be used in a number of other treatments.

 Extracellular NAMPT (eNAMPT/PBEF/visfatin) have been implicated in the pathophysiology of a range of chronic inflammatory diseases, such as diabetes, cardiovascular disease, Alzheimer’s disease, and osteo and rheumatoid arthritis, where there is an emerging relationship between eNAMPT levels and disease state in both preclinical models and patients.